#1) Make eye contact

 #2) Don’t lead with a disclaimer

 Never minimize or apologize before saying what you need to say, like: “I don’t know if this will work, but…” or “This might not be what you were thinking of, but…” or "This is gonna sounds strange, but..."
 Instead of giving someone a reason to discount what may be an awesome idea, present it without any of your judgments and then let them decide what they think.
 You’ll be surprised at how much people will trust you when YOU trust yourself!

-Stand up while you’re on the phone.
+#3) Stand up while you’re on the phone

-It may sound silly, but getting up out of your chair while you’re on an important call—whether it’s to your insurance provider or a potential employer––can help make your voice sound more authoritative.
+This works!
+Get up out of your chair while you’re on an important call—whether it’s to your insurance provider or a potential employer––can help make your voice sound more authoritative.

-Think that promising to tackle that giant pile of expense reports by 5 p.m., despite having no experience with accounting, will endear you to your boss?Offering to take on work that is outside your area of expertise won’t impress anyone—especially when you turn in a less-than-stellar final product.
-On the other hand, avoiding projects like the plague won’t impress your superiors either, since being a team player is essential for career development.
+Think that promising to tackle that giant pile of reports by 5 p.m., despite having no experience with accounting, will get you more points with your boss?Offering to take on work that is outside your area of expertise won’t impress anyone—especially when you turn in a less-than-stellar final product.
+On the other hand, avoiding projects like the plague won’t impress your boss either, since being a team player is essential for career development.
 If you’re asked to do (or want to volunteer for) something that you know you can’t handle alone, be honest about your limitations.
-Say something like, ‘I’m always up for learning, but this project might take me a little bit longer and I may need a few extra resources.’
-People will respect you more for being honest rather then taking the assignment, turning it in late and flubbing it.
-Plus, you’ll be able to manage your team’s expectations while still giving yourself a fair shot to complete the work.
+Say something like: "I’m always up for learning, but this project will take me a little bit longer and I may need a few extra resources."
+People will respect you more for being honest and direct instead of taking on the assignment, turning it in late and/or not doing it as well as it could've been done.

 If you’re thinking about Confidence Coaching, please feel free to call or email me to discuss the different packages I offer.
 I’d be happy to assist you in determining which program would be most beneficial to you in your life right now.
 Contact me now-CLICK HERE!